literalplus/xyc/README.md

 ====
 XYC is a library containing a rich set of features, mainly intended for Minecraft use.

+**Note:** Even though there are some relatively recent parts, certain legacy components haven't been significantly refactored since the project's inception in 2013.
+These may expose dirty APIs and usually don't follow clean code guidelines.

 Modules
 --------
 ### xyc-core